 - Ribas, Man of the People

-Of course there have been quite legitimate means of raising funds that have been let go.
-We reported only 3 weeks ago, that San Jose has been failing to collect 1m€ per year in Cadastral.
-Legitimate, clean, ongoing.
+And if it is all about raising funds we must question why San José seems to have ignored some quite legitimate means of raising money.
+We reported only 3 weeks ago, that San Jose has been failing to collect one million euros per year in Cadastral.
+Legitimate, clean, and ongoing.
 Yet we ignore that in favour of an auction/circus.

 The mayor says that we the people, and I can include myself as a tax paying resident of San Jose, will be pleased that this additional income will improve our environment, our water supply etc. Well I for one, am not.